mjo22/cryojax/README.md

 # Cryo-EM image simulation and analysis powered by JAX.
 This library is a modular framework for simulating forward models of cryo electron microscopy images.
-It is built on [JAX](https://github.com/google/jax).
+It is designed with 2D template matching analysis in mind, but it can be used generally. `cryojax` is, of course, built on [JAX](https://github.com/google/jax).

 ## Summary